ofmxtheuuz/phishingattack-rubberducky/README.md

-# Phising Attack - Rubber Ducky
+# Phishing Attack - Rubber Ducky
+payload used on my raspberry pi pico w for "phishing" type attacks, educational use!